Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 We denote by $\mathrm{HH}_E([X/T])$ the global sections of $\mathcal{HH}_E([X/T])$. \end{customdef} Note that, as a consequence of Theorem \ref{introcodescent}, the sheaf $\mathcal{HH}_E([X/T])$ satisfies $T$-equivariant Zariski descent on $X$.
 That is, if $\cU=\{U_i\}$ is a $T$-equivariant Zariski open cover of $X$

+Let us briefly discuss the case of a general reductive algebraic group $G$.
+In that setting, defining the relevant stack of maps out of $E$ takes a little more care, as we need to take into account also a \emph{semi-stability} condition.
+This is however easily done, see Section \ref{sect:ReductiveG} for a discussion.
+The stack of semi-stable quasi-constants maps is an open substack of $\mathrm{Map}^{0}(E,[X/G])$

+and is equipped with a map $p$ to $E_G$, the coarse moduli space of degree $0$, semi-stable $G$-bundles on $E$.
+Then one defines as above

+As we explain in Section \ref{sect:ReductiveG}, it is also possible to give a different definition of $G$-equivariant elliptic Hochschild homology based on a reduction to a maximal torus.
+We refer the reader to Section \ref{sect:ReductiveG} for a more detailed discussion.

+As we show, this construction satisfies all functorialities expected from an equivariant cohomology theory: it is contravariant with respect to morphisms of $G$-varieties $X\to Y$, and has contravariant change of group maps with respect to group homomorphisms $H\to G$.

-\begin{remark} The terminology \emph{elliptic Hochschild homology} was already used by Moulinos-Robalo-To\"en in the beautiful recent paper \cite{MRT} to refer to a seemingly different construction.
+\begin{remark} The terminology \emph{elliptic Hochschild homology} was already used by Moulinos-Robalo-To\"en in their beautiful paper \cite{MRT} to refer to a seemingly different construction.
 There are differences between our setting and theirs.
 They work over a p-adic ring of integers $R$; additionally they do not consider the equivariant setting, which is of primary importance for us.

-Note that Definition \ref{mainintro} does not depend on the choice of ground ring, and therefore makes sense also over a ring of p-adic integers.
-In this article we place ourselves over a field $k$ of char.
-0 because we are interested in establishing properties of $\mathcal{HH}_E([X/T])$ which only hold in that setting; and ultimately we want to set $k=\mathbb{C}$ and compare our theory with complexified equivariant elliptic cohomology of the analytification of $X$.
-We claim however that if $X$ is a derived scheme over $R$ as considered in \cite{MRT}, and $T$ is the trivial group, then Definition \ref{mainintro} is equivalent to the elliptic Hochschild homology of $X$ as defined in \cite{MRT}.
-This comparison result will appear in forthcoming work.
+However the two notions are intimately related, and in fact equivalent when they overlap.
+In this article we place ourselves over a field $k$ of characteristic $0$ because we are interested in establishing properties of $\mathcal{HH}_E([X/T])$ which only hold in that setting; and ultimately we want to set $k=\mathbb{C}$ and compare our theory with complexified equivariant elliptic cohomology of the analytification of $X$.
+Note however that our Definition \ref{mainintro} does not depend on the choice of ground ring, and therefore makes sense also over a ring of p-adic integers.
+We claim that if $X$ is a derived scheme over $R$ as considered in \cite{MRT}, and $T$ is the trivial group, then Definition \ref{mainintro} is equivalent to the elliptic Hochschild homology of $X$ as defined in \cite{MRT}.
+This comparison result appears in the companion paper \cite{SST}.
 This justifies our usage of the term \emph{elliptic Hochschild homology}, as it is compatible with its earlier definition in \cite{MRT}. \end{remark}